eolesinski/poliscipy/README.md

 *Dependencies: Note that PoliSciPy requires GeoPandas and matplotlib*

-## Contributing
+## Documentation

-PoliSciPy welcomes contributions!
-Please see the CONTRIBUTING.md for guidelines on how to get involved.
+Complete documentation for PoliSciPy can be found here.

 ## Quickstart and Example